anubhav722-netapp/tutorial-repo/cloudshell/tutorial.md

 cd tutorial-repo
 ```

+### Shortcut
+If the web app already gave you a setup command, paste it into Cloud Shell now
+and press ENTER.
+You can skip the rest of this tutorial.

 ## Provide your values
 Paste the project ID and email you entered in the web app.
 Use the backend domain provided by your admin (without `https://`).